Feedback stabilization of switched systems under arbitrary switching: A convex characterization: Main characterization results

 \subsection{Comparison with existing results}

-To date, we have provided sufficient and necessary LMIs conditions for feedback exponential stability for switched systems, both in a mode-dependent and mode-independent setting.
+In this work, we have provided sufficient and necessary LMIs conditions for feedback exponential stabilizability of switched systems, both in a mode-dependent and mode-independent settings.
 Moreover, we related the proposed conditions with a notion of memory-based stabilizability.